 Just having something to say isn’t enough.
 A great blog post must be properly formatted.
 It’s easier to read, gets shared more often and ranks better in search.
-In this post, you’ll learn about steps to formatting your post properly.
+In this post, you’ll learn about the steps to formatting your post properly.

 Blog Formatting Cheat Sheet